James Francis Edward Keith: Spanish service

-After leaving France, Keith eventually obtained a colonelcy in the Spanish army as part of the Irish Brigade; he then fought in the failed Siege of Gibraltar.
+After leaving France, Keith eventually obtained a colonelcy in the Spanish army as part of the Irish Brigade, then commanded by the Duke of Ormonde.
+He then fought in the failed Siege of Gibraltar.

 Finding his Protestantism a barrier to promotion in Catholic Spain, he obtained a recommendation from the King of Spain to Peter II of Russia.

-Russian service
+Imperial Russian service

-In Russian service, Keith was initially assigned to command two regiments of foot belonging to Vasily Vladimirovich Dolgorukov's brigade, he asked for a delay of three months in which he could learn the language and practices of the Russian service.
+In Imperial Russian service, Keith was initially assigned to command two regiments of foot belonging to Vasily Vladimirovich Dolgorukov's brigade, he asked for a delay of three months in which he could learn the language and practices of the Russian service.
 He took the time not only to learn the language, but also to learn the Court and its intricate politics.
 His first mentor there, James Fitz-James Stuart, 2nd Duke of Berwick and Duke of Liria, fell into a quarrel with both Dolgorukov and Count Matueof.

 His commander there, Peter Lacy, had fled Ireland after the Williamite War.
 He was also one of the first Freemasons active in Russia, as a master of a lodge in Saint Petersburg in 1732–34.
 He also participated in Elizabeth of Russia's seizure of power in Petersburg.
 He received the Imperial Order of St Andrew.

 During the Russo-Swedish War of 1741–1743, Keith was briefly de facto Vice-Roy of Finland and responsible for the occupying Russian forces, James Keith convened the estates of southwestern Finland on 8 (or 18) September.
 He proved adept as a capable and liberal civil administrator.
 In late 1742, Keith was succeeded in the leadership of civil administration of Finland (now based at Turku) by the new Governor-General, Johannes Balthasar von Campenhausen.